-In Business-to-Business markets, firms who join an ISAC often have big corporations as customers.
-For instance in the IT-ISAC, the customers of security vendors like Symantec and Computer Associates include big corporations like Procter & Gamble, Lockheed Martin and Citibank, among others.
-As customers perceive improvement in the effectiveness of cyber security products - accruing from the information sharing behavior of security vendors (who are members of the IT-ISAC) - their overall confidence increases, leading to increased demand for IT security products.
-Hence, security technology investments and security information sharing can involve demand side spillovers, which result in positive externalities for the industry as a whole.
-One of the main purposes of this paper is to focus on such demand-enhancing benefits of security information sharing alliances.
+that join an ISAC often have big corporations as customers.
+For instance, in the IT-ISAC, the customers of security vendors like Symantec and Computer Associates include big corporations like Procter & Gamble, Lockheed Martin, and Citibank, among others.
+As customers perceive improvement in the effectiveness of cyber security products-accruing from the information-sharing behavior of security vendors (which members of the IT-ISAC)-their overall confidence increases, leading to increased demand for IT security products.
+Hence security technology investments and security information sharing can involve demand-side spillovers, which result in positive externalities for the industry as a whole.
+One of the main purposes of this paper is to focus on such demandenhancing benefits of security information-sharing alliances, while still keeping in mind the importance of cost side benefits.

-1.1 Research Questions & Results
+1.1.
+Research Questions and Results

-For any organization focused on the reporting and dissemination of information related to security breaches, there are a number of interesting economic issues that will affect the achievement of this goal.
-We seek to address the following questions in this paper. (i)What are the economic incentives for competing firms in a given industry to share security information through an information-sharing organization like an ISA? (ii) How do market characteristics such as the degree of intra-industry competitiveness, firm size and mode of conduct impact such sharing behavior among competing firms? (iii) Do spillover effects on demand side or cost side, debar firms from sharing security information and result in sub-optimal levels of security technology investment? (iv) What is the impact of such sharing alliances on social welfare when firms individually engage in profit maximization, when the ISA dons the role of a social planner, and when it acts as a joint profit maximizer?
+For any organization focused on the reporting and dissemination of information related to security breaches, there are a number of interesting economic issues that will affect its behavior.
+We seek to address the following questions in this paper. (i) What are the economic incentives for competing firms in a given industry to share security information through an information-sharing organization like an ISA? (ii) How do market characteristics such as the degree of intraindustry competitiveness, firm size, and mode of conduct impact such sharing behavior among competing firms? (iii) Do spillover effects on demand side or cost side discourage firms from sharing security information and result in suboptimal levels of security technology investment? (iv) What is the impact of such sharing alliances on social welfare when firms individually engage in profit maximization, when the ISA dons the role of a social planner, and when it acts as a joint profit maximizer?